gshipley/enterprise_training/AdminTraining.md

 	RESULT:
 	Success

-After the command successfully finishes you will see a file named firstphp.tar.gz in the directory where you ran the command.
+After the command successfully finishes you will see a file named firstphp.tar.gz in the directory where you executed the command.
 The default filename for the snapshot is $Application_Name.tar.gz.
-You can override this path and filename with the -f or
+You can override this path and filename with the -f or --filepath option.
---filepath option.

 **NOTE**: This command will stop your application for the duration of the backup process.

 ##**Deleting an application**

 You can delete an OpenShift Enterprise application by executing the *rhc app delete* command.
-This command deletes your application and all of its data on the OpenShift Enterprise server.
+This command deletes your application and all of its data on the OpenShift Enterprise server but leaves your local directory intact.
 This operation can not be undone so use it with caution.
-The command will prompt you if you are sure that you want to delete your application.
-Once you enter yes, the application and all of its data will be deleted.
-However, the application code on your local machine will remain untouched.

 	$ rhc app delete -a someAppToDelete